intERLab-AIT/can6-micropython/README.md

 MicroPython, with all its features, has been ported to Canarin5 and Canarin6.
 You can find the port in [CANARIN_V5](ports/esp32/boards/CANARIN_V5) and [CANARIN_V6](ports/esp32/boards/CANARIN_V6).
 A helper library called `canarin` is included for both platforms to help you develop applications quickly.

-The boards have been added following the standard ESP32 port guide located in [README.md](ports/esp32/README.md).
+The boards have been added following the standard ESP32 port guide located in [MicroPython port to the ESP32](ports/esp32/README.md).
+Please read this document to understand how to setup the repo for port based builds.

 The `canarin` module is frozen directly into the MicroPython firmware for both boards.
 It wraps hardware-level details, such as multiplexer switching timings, BCD conversion registers for the clocks, load switch gating, and packet parsing, into clean and Pythonic classes.